-1. Pull release handle (1) and pull up release lever (2) to open the hood.

-2. Release clips (A) and remove fuse box cover (1).
+- 1. Pull release handle located on the instrument panel and push the release lever under the hood sideways to open hood. - 2.
+Release clips on the narrow ends of the fuse box cover and remove it.

-∵ : Vehicle front
+: Vehicle front

-- 3. Remove IGCT RLY fuse (F/L V IGCT RLY 50A). - 4.
+- 3. Remove IGCT RLY fuse (F/L IGCT RLY 50A). - 4.
 If you cannot identify the correct fuse, remove all the fuses.

-⚠ To avoid unintended reinstallation and risk of electrical shock and severe personal injury or death, the rescuer should carry the fuse or fuses on his/her person and cover the fuse box with insulated tape.
+To avoid unintended reinstallation and risk of electrical shock and severe personal injury or death, the rescuer should carry the fuse or fuses on his/her person and cover the fuse box with insulated tape.

-5. Remove traction motor inverter cover (1).
+5. Remove traction motor inverter cover.